New coats give the gift of warmth in Chicago

 Since then, other team members from Wells Fargo Advisors and Wells Fargo Bank, N.A., and its businesses have pitched in to help.
 As a result, more than 65,000 children across the city have received new coats over the last decade.

 That’s 3,500 more coats than there are seats in Chicago’s Soldier Field stadium.
 The project is supported by team member donations, Wells Fargo contributions, grants, and other sources.

 When Wells Fargo volunteers left Charles Sumner Math & Science Community Academy after their Coats for Kids stop, Tania McCallum’s two children had new coats.

-“When you think of how this project began and where it is today, it’s inspiring where the volunteer spirit of our team members and company and their generosity have taken us." — Carter Welford
+“When you think of how this project began and where it is today, it’s inspiring where the volunteer spirit of our team members and company and their generosity have taken us." — Carter Wellford

 “I am a single mom, and it definitely is hard to try to provide for them, especially this time of year,” she said.